MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

             - **Location**: *The same location as your AI hub*
             - **Pricing tier**: Basic

             Wait for the AI Search resource to be created.
-Then return to the Azure AI Foundry and finish configuring the index by selecting **Connect other Azure AI Search resource** and adding a connection to the AI Search resource you just created.
+Then return to the Foundry and finish configuring the index by selecting **Connect other Azure AI Search resource** and adding a connection to the AI Search resource you just created.

         - **Vector index**: `brochures-index`
         - **Virtual machine**: Auto select